 When you look up to the Moon, you see several dark regions.
-These are vast, solidified lava plains on top of huge, deep, ancient craters.
+These are vast, solidified lava plains sitting on top of huge, deep, ancient craters.
 The craters formed ~4.1 to 3.8 billion years ago during a time when large asteroids and comets were colliding with all planets and moons of the solar system.
 Later on, volcanic activity on the Moon filled those craters and hence they don’t look like such.

 Some of these lava-filled craters are denser than the rest of the Moon which means that the Moon’s gravity isn’t really the same everywhere, as shown in this gravity map.

 The fact that the Moon’s gravitational field is lumpy first became apparent when the Soviets noticed that their Moon orbiter Luna 10 was deviating from its orbit significantly.
 Likewise, America’s Lunar Orbiter missions faced up to 100 times more deviation than expected in their low lunar orbits.
 NASA thus had to take into account the Moon’s gravitational lumpiness for successfully steering and landing humans on the Moon with the Apollo missions.